edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 ## About the author

-Steven Pinker is oe of America's leading public intellectuals.
+Steven Pinker is of of America's leading public intellectuals.

 From [Wikipedia](https://en.wikipedia.org/wiki/Steven_Pinker):